Outline

 - High Costs: Professional fees for incorporation, corporate secretarial services, and ongoing compliance often exceed those in traditional tax havens.

-- Limited Local Operations: Offshore entities cannot trade domestically without additional licences, and any income remitted into Singapore is taxed at a flat 17% corporate rate.
+- Limited Local Operations: Offshore companies cannot trade domestically without additional licenses, and income remitted to Singapore is subject to 17% corporate tax.

 Top Industries for Offshore Companies

-- Financial & Investment Services: Hedge funds, family offices, and asset-management firms leverage privacy and treaty networks.
+- Financial & Investment Services: Hedge funds, family offices, and asset managers leverage privacy and treaty networks.

-- International Trading & Shipping: Entities trading across borders use offshore status to avoid double taxation and simplify logistics.
+- International Trading & Shipping: Offshore structures help avoid double taxation and simplify logistics.

 - Intellectual Property Holding: Tech and biotech firms consolidate patents offshore to optimize royalty flows.